 Weight Watchers has launched the new PersonalPoints plan in New Zealand and Australia as of October 25, 2021.

-Stay tuned and we will update you with the latest WW information when the plan is officially released.
 Be sure to join Weight Watchers yourself and get the latest plan information at your next meeting and on your Weight Watchers app.

 While the WW program changes might be somewhat different in the US and Canada, I can share that in previous years the programs were almost identical with only slight variations.